Pflaumenkuchen, also known as zwetchgenkuchen. A German Plum cake made with ripe plums. Moist, sweet, spongy, and delicious!

 In a medium bowl, mix all ingredients together (apart from the plums) then add the milk/butter mixture and mix by hand until smooth.
 You can also mix with the hook attachment of your mixer but I personally prefer mixing it by hand.
 Cover the dough ball with a damp cloth and let it sit in a warm place for about half an hour or until it doubles in size.

 Prepare a baking pan/tray by greasing it lightly with vegetable oil then spread the dough in the pan/tray.
 Top with pitted/quartered plums (You can also spread some fruit jam on top before adding the fruit if you like), this is also called pinching because you basically “pinch” the fruit in the dough.
 Allow dough to rise for 30-60 minutes, then bake until golden brown!

 Serve with cream on top or sprinkle with powdered sugar.

 - Pour the milk into a pan then add the butter, place over a medium heat until the butter dissolves into the milk.
 Allow to cool slightly.

 - Place all other ingredients into a bowl (apart from the plums), add the warm (not hot) melted milk/butter mixture and mix by hand until smooth.

-- Dust a working area with flour, knead dough again.
-Roll out onto the baking pan/tray.
+- Dust a working area with flour, knead the dough again.
+Roll out onto the baking pan.

-Cover the dough with plum quarters and allow the dough to rise for about half hour - 1 hour.
-Then bake at 180C on a greased baking pan/tray for about 30 minutes or until golden brown.
-Remove from oven, allow to cool, then sprinkle with caster sugar.
+- Bake at 355°F/180°C for about 30 minutes or until golden brown.
+Remove from oven, allow to cool, then sprinkle with caster sugar before slicing and serving.